mrtgst/shellnote/README.md

 ## Uninstallation

 To remove shellnote and its config file you can call the above setup-script with `sudo ./setup uninstall`.
 This will not delete your notes.

-## Basic use

-By default, `shellnote` will populate a text file `shellnote.txt` in your home directory.

-Available command line options:

-	-a	Add a new entry
-	-e	Edit current entries in your text editor
-	-d	Delete last entry
-	-h	Print this help
-	-p	Print entries
-	-s	Search entries (supports regex)
-	-v	Print verbose messages

 ## Configuration